-A rather large one would be needed by eye and cross.
+A rather large one would be needed at a guess.
 It is no coincidence that the sizes of this engine are in the order of 200 meters in length and 12 in diameter.
-The energy required is also enormous, according to the calculations: 165 megawatts of energy are needed to generate the thrust equal to 1 newton (this is the force we use to press a key on the keyboard).
+The energy required is also enormous, according to the calculations: it takes 165 megawatts of energy to generate the thrust equal to 1 newton (it is the force we use to press a key on the keyboard).

-For this reason, the engine can only work in a "large frictionless box" (or almost): the outer space.
+For this reason the engine can only work in a “big box without friction” (or almost): the cosmic space.

-"With the right amount of time and energy, this engine could reach 99% the speed of light in space," says Burns.
+“With the right amount of time and energy, this engine could reach 99% of the speed of light in space,” says Burns.

 An electromagnetic motor with thrusters, but without propellant

 At the end of the 70s, Robert Cook, an American inventor, patented the design of an engine capable, according to him, of converting centrifugal force into linear motion.

 In January 2017, a magnetic motor developed in NASA's Eagleworks Laboratory seemed to have hit the target, but more detailed tests revealed a design error in these magnetic propulsion engines.
-Phenomenon also known as "how to melt an engine".
+Phenomenon also known as "how to cast an engine".

 Neither concept has yet been successfully tested: both are judged impossible for their violation of a key physics law, the law of conservation of angular momentum.

-Martin Tajmar University of Technology Dresden, Germany, has tested the EM Drive (unsuccessfully) and believes that the helical motor will likely have the same problems.
+Martin Tajmar Dresden University of Technology in Germany has tested the EM Drive (unsuccessfully) and believes the helical motor is likely to have the same problems.